14all-agency/shopify-llms-txt-directory/https-oupes-com.md

     Tags: outdoor power station, portable power staion, Portable Power Station, power station portable, small portable power station
   - [What Is A Solar Inverter?](https://oupes.com/blogs/blogs/oupes-what-is-a-solar-inverter)
     Updated: 2025-09-22T05:59:10Z
     Author: STOREOUPES
+  - [How Many Watts Does a Window AC Use? - OUPES](https://oupes.com/blogs/blogs/oupes-how-many-watts-does-a-window-ac-use): How Many Watts Does a Window AC Use? - OUPES
+    Updated: 2025-09-23T02:21:08Z
+    Author: STOREOUPES
+  - [How Many Watts Does a Washing Machine Use? - OUPES](https://oupes.com/blogs/blogs/oupes-how-many-watts-does-a-washing-machine-use): How Many Watts Does a Washing Machine Use? - OUPES
+    Updated: 2025-09-23T02:51:50Z
+    Author: STOREOUPES
 - [Learning Center](https://oupes.com/blogs/learning-center)
   - [2.
 What are Volts, Amps, and Watts?](https://oupes.com/blogs/learning-center/what-is-volts-amps-and-watts): An explanation of volts, amps, and watts, and how to calculate electricity with them.